 - the ways in which various tools and technologies feature in the consultation and the assessment and management of vision and eye health;

 - providing optometrists with insights and findings that can enhance practice and performance.

 We have undertaken a two-year project on ‘The practical work of the Optometrist’ funded by the ESRC.
-A second project – ‘The practical work of optometrists’ will take place in 2013 to enhance the practical application of these findings.
+A second project – ‘The practical work of optometrists’ has taken place between 2013 and 2014 to enhance the practical application of these findings.
 The project involved the video-recording and analysis of over 60 consultations in a range of optometric practices, including ‘high-street’ optician chains, commercial community practices and student clinics.
 The video recordings were augmented by fieldwork observations and narrative interviews with optometrists.
 Drawing on relevant insights from ethnomethodology, conversation analysis and workplace studies, the issues addressed by the study include:

 - the practices through which optometrists initiate consultations – in particular how they attempt to elicit and identify any difficulties that clients are experiencing;

 - the contingent deployment of standard tests and procedures, and the ways in which the accomplishment of tests and their ‘reliable’ outcomes emerges through, and is dependent on, interaction;